firebase/flutterfire/packages/cloud_firestore_odm/README.md

   personsRef.whereAge(isGreaterThan: 18);
   ```

-Collections also contains more classical methods like `personsRef.limit(1)`.
+Collections also contain more classical methods like `personsRef.limit(1)`.

 Queries can then be used with `FirestoreBuilder` as usual: